singaround/songbook/posts/editing-the-songbook.md

 The 'visible' toggle is what determines whether a song is officially 'in the songbook'. **Please don't toggle this to 'on' yet.**

 On this screen you should enter all the details of your song, including a short description if you like.
 The actual song words are at the bottom of the page.
-It goes without saying, but please only add original songs (credit yourself or choose 'anon' if you like), traditional songs, or songs you have express permission to reproduce if they are in copyright
+Please only add original songs (credit yourself or choose 'anon' if you like), traditional songs, or songs you have express permission to reproduce if they are in copyright.
+Musicians are generally very nice about this if you ask them and explain it's for a non-profit pub singaround online songbook, but please do ask!

 You can add tags if you want, but all songs need the 'song' tag to be correctly shown in the right places on the site.